 When listing with an agent to sell your house, follow these steps to calculate net proceeds:

 First, look at other comparable houses in your area for sale in terms of square footage, bedrooms and bathrooms.
 How does the condition of your house compare?
 Unless your house requires no repairs and has up-to-date fixtures, appliances, and design, the price you get for your house will not be in the same ballpark as the ones that do.

-2. Calculate seller concessions
+2. Calculate seller concessions due to repairs

 3. Calculate transaction costs.

 When you sell on the market through the traditional sales process with an agent, you are likely giving up between 7% – 9% of the sale price to pay commissions to your agent and the closing costs, which are paid to the companies handling all the finances (escrow) and paperwork (titles).